 The two golden rules in creating a study schedule are:

-- Make sure you have enough time to actually study!
+- Make sure you have enough time to actually build a study habit!

-- Plan your study sessions for when you’re at your most alert and productive.
+- Build your study plan and daily schedule study sessions for when you're at your most alert and productive.

-This is especially important if you suffer from fatigue, fibromyalgia, depression or any other condition that gets in the way of focusing on your studies.
+This is especially important if you are a school student or online student who suffer from fatigue, high stress level, depression or any other condition that gets in the way of focusing on your studies.

 If you're still not able to find a time where you feel awake and energized, try taking short breaks throughout the day (including one break about an hour before your planned study session) to help give yourself an energy boost.

 This will also help reduce the risk of burnout and feeling overwhelmed by studying for too long at once (which is certainly possible!).

 For a list of common study disorders, how to prevent them and to keep your mental health, please see our previous blog post about studying smart.

 How do I create an effective study planner or schedule for myself?

 Now that you've got a plan for when you're going to study, it's time to figure out exactly how you'll spend daily habit.
 The most important thing here is to be realistic and not bite off more than you can chew.